status-im/snt-gas-relay/installation-testnet-mainnet.md

 ### Launching the relayer
-A `launch-geth-testnet.sh` script is provided in the `snt-gas-relayer/gas-relayer` folder.
-You need to edit this file and set the `--unlock` option with the address used for procesing the transactions, and also the `--password` with the path to the password file.
-This script assumes the password file is called `testnet_password` and it's located in the same folder of the gas-relayer service.

-After editing the file, assuming your account has eth, launch geth:
+A `launch-geth-testnet.sh` script is provided in the `snt-gas-relayer/gas-relayer` folder:

 ```
 chmod +x ./launch-geth-testnet.sh